 - Zinc citrate: does not irritate the stomach, and it is usually well absorbed.

 - Zinc picolinate is the most bioavailable form of zinc.
-One can use it when an individual has well-known deficiencies or even enhanced demands.
+One can use it when an individual has well-known significant deficiencies with poor gastrointestinal absorption.

-Most post-transplant patients prefer to use zinc citrate or picolinate due to the benefits of improved absorption and tolerance.
+Most hair transplant patients prefer to use zinc citrate or picolinate due to the benefits of improved absorption and tolerance.

 How to Integrate Zinc with Other Post-Operative Care Practices?